J0hm/ChiEngine/README.md

 # ChiEngine
-A chess engine written in Python
+A chess engine written in Python.
+Or maybe C++?

 ### Dataset: Cassiabase